Delphi Forecast Reports

 Climatological

 This was our term for a forecaster that directly forecast a distribution built from similar weeks from previous seasons (in analogy with baseline weather forecasting).
-We found that in some cases it made a reasonable baseline, though when the current season’s peak time was significatly different from the seasons in the training data, it was not particularly effective.
+We found that in some cases it made a reasonable baseline, though when the current season’s peak time was significantly different from the seasons in the training data, it was not particularly effective.

 Linear Trend